DJMcMayhem/Brain-Flak/README.md

  - `{}` Pop the active stack.
 Evaluates to the popped value.
  - `<>` Toggle the active stack.
 Evaluates to zero.

-These are concatenated together when they are evaluated.
+These are commands are added together when they are evaluated.
 So if we had a '3' on top of the active stack, this snippet:

     ()(){}